Top-ranked recipe named "Three Milk Cake - Pastel De Tres Leches"

 Try this Three Milk Cake - Pastel De Tres Leches recipe, or contribute your own.
-"Mexican" and "Desserts" are two of the tags cooks chose for Three Milk Cake - Pastel De Tres Leches.
+"Mexican" and "Desserts" are two tags used to describe Three Milk Cake - Pastel De Tres Leches.

 "I'll use a little less syrup next time since it was a little TOO moist.
 But other than that, it was delicious.
 I added mashed bananas to the batter, that's how the birthday boy requested it, and it was delicious!
 Will be making again soon "- MarciGee